Division of Student Life

 - Off-campus Housing Information

-The Office for Student Financial Affairs (SFA) in 107 Criser Hall administers financial aid programs and provides financial assistance and counseling.
-SFA awards aid according to financial need (the difference between current educational costs and what the individual student can pay toward these costs).
+The Office of Student Financial Aid and Scholarships (SFA) in S107 Criser Hall administers financial aid programs.
+SFA awards aid according to financial need.

 Financial aid is money provided to students and their families as gift aid (scholarships, grants) or self-help programs (loans and/or work) to help pay college costs.
 Financial aid can be awarded singly (one type of aid) or as a package.

-Grants are awarded for financial need.
+Grants are awarded based on financial need.
 The largest grant program at UF is the Federal Pell Grant.
-Other grants include Federal Supplemental Educational Opportunity Grants, Federal Academic Competitiveness Grants, National SMART Grants, the Teacher Education Assistance for College and Higher Education (TEACH) Grant, Florida Student Assistance Grants, Turner Grants and UF Graduate Grants.
+Other grants include Federal Supplemental Educational Opportunity Grants, Teacher Education Assistance for College and Higher Education (TEACH) Grant, Florida Student Assistance Grants, UF Excellence Grant, UF Undergraduate Grant and UF Graduate Grants.

-Scholarships are awarded based on academic performance and financial need.
-Most academic scholarships are awarded through the UF Office of Admissions and individual UF colleges.
+Scholarships are awarded based on academic performance and /or financial need.
+Most scholarships are awarded through the SFA and individual UF colleges.
 SFA administers a limited number of scholarships from private donors.

 Federal Work-Study jobs may be awarded by SFA to students with demonstrated financial need as part of an aid package.
 Other job programs, such as OPS employment, do not require financial need and are open to any student with the desire to work who meets the basic criteria of half-time enrollment and a 2.0 GPA.
 Student jobs usually are 15-20 hours a week and pay at least minimum wage.

-Loan programs for undergraduates include: Federal Direct Stafford loans, Federal Direct Unsubsidized Stafford loans, Federal Direct Graduate PLUS loans, Federal Perkins Loans and UF institutional loans.
-These programs offer long-term, low-interest loans that must be repaid when the borrower graduates, withdraws or drops to less than half-time enrollment.
+Loan programs include Federal Direct loans, Federal Direct Unsubsidized loans, Federal Direct PLUS loans, and UF institutional loans.
+These programs offer long-term, low-interest loans that must be repaid when the borrower graduates, withdraws, or drops to less than half-time enrollment.
 Parents of dependent undergraduate students can take out educational loans through the Federal Direct PLUS loan program.
-Graduate students can take out educational loans through the Federal Grad PLUS loan program.

 When to Apply

-Applications are available January 1 each year.
-Although SFA cannot award financial aid until students have been admitted to UF, they should apply for aid as soon as possible after January 1.
-Students are considered for aid according to the date their aid file is complete.
-Federal Pell Grants, Federal Academic Competitiveness Grants (ACG), Federal SMART Grants, Federal Direct Stafford Loans and OPS employment are open throughout.
+The Free Application for Federal Student Aid (FASFA) is available October 1 each year.
+Although SFA cannot award financial aid until students have been admitted to UF, they should apply for aid as soon as possible on or after October 1.

 - How to Apply for Financial Aid